Learn what machine learning is by defining foundational concepts like supervised and unsupervised learning.

 Supervised learning is reinforced by feedback…in the form of training data.…Suppose that you have a basket of apples and oranges,…you'd like to separate them…into two distinct groups of fruits.…There is apples and oranges.…In the supervised learning environment,…you already have training data…which can tell your machine learning algorithm…what fruit belongs to which group…after it makes its decision.…In this scenario the algorithm already knows…that there are two labels to be used…in its attempts to separate the fruits.…

 Therefore, this process is accumulative classification,…a concept used in the data mining and analytics domain.…In the unsupervised learning environment,…

 Jungwoo Ryoo is a professor of information science and technology at Penn State.
-Here he reviews the history of data science and analytics, explores which markets are using big data the most, and reveals the five main skills areas: data mining, machine learning, natural language processing (NLP), statistics, and visualization.
-This leads to a discussion of the five biggest career opportunities, the four leading industry-recognized certifications available, and the most exciting emerging technologies.
+Here he reviews the history of data science and its subfields, explores the marketplaces for these fields, and reveals the five main skills areas: data mining, machine learning, natural language processing (NLP), statistics, and visualization.
+This leads to a discussion of the five biggest career opportunities, the six leading industry-recognized certifications available, and the most exciting emerging technologies.
 Along the way, Jungwoo discusses the importance of ethics and professional development, and provides pointers to online resources for learning more.

 - A history of data science

-- How data science is used in social media, climate research, and more
+- How data science is used in fraud detection, disease control, network security, and other fields

 - Data science skills

 Insights on Data Science: Lillian Piersonwith Lillian Pierson, P.E.23m 51s Intermediate

 Learning Data Science: Understanding the Basicswith Doug Rose1h 16m Appropriate for all